tum-pbs/pbdl-book/diffphys.md

 the approach is strongly relying on the algorithms developed in the larger field of computational methods for a vast range of physical effects in our world.
 To start with we need a continuous formulation as model for the physical effect that we'd like to simulate -- if this is missing we're in trouble.
-But luckily, we can resort to a huge library of established model equations, and ideally also on an established method for discretization of the equation.
+But luckily, we can tap into existing collections of model equations and established methods for discretizing continuous models.

 Let's assume we have a continuous formulation $\mathcal P^*(\mathbf{x}, \nu)$ of the physical quantity of interest $\mathbf{u}(\mathbf{x}, t): \mathbb R^d \times \mathbb R^+ \rightarrow \mathbb R^d$,